Our travels began on June 11, five weeks past our original day of departure.

 From the Lake Louisa SP campground, a boardwalk leads to Dixie Lake.
 On one side of the campground is Dixie Lake and on the other is Hammond Lake.
 Minutes after we arrived at the campsite, I stood overlooking Hammond Lake as storm clouds approached.
 And like clockwork, the afternoon rain soon began.
 Our pullthrough campsite was private and shaded.
 You can bring your own tent and rent a campsite for about $25 a night (half that if you are 65 and older), or you can stay in this ‘luxury’ tent for $130.
 Morning on Hammond Lake.
 Swim at your own risk in Dixie Lake or any Florida lake for that matter.
 Those trees

 Ten days since leaving Chokoloskee and less than 50 miles away from Lake Louisa State Park, we pulled into the Silver Lake Campground in the Withlacootchee State Forest.
 Since the beginning, the heat has been relentless and challenging to no end.
-It forced us into a rhythm of activity; that is to enjoy the beautiful wilderness areas we visited, hiking needed to begin by 7 am and finish well before lunch.
+It forced us into a rhythm of activity; that is to enjoy the beautiful wilderness areas we visit by getting out by 7 am and finishing a hike well before lunch.
 Consequently, afternoons were spent mostly inside reading and writing.
 Having scored well shaded campsites, evenings invited us back outside to our ‘front patio’.
 And while at Silver Lake, diesel was conserved as the truck would not move until we hitched up again to head north 3 days later.

 The Silver Lake Campground is part of the Florida State Forest system.
 It is a beautiful campground that is conveniently located alongside I-75.
 What comes with that convenience is interstate road noise.
 There are 3 campgrounds, Silver Lakes being closest to the highway and most accommodating to big rigs.
 The more primitive and smaller Crooked River is on the Withlacoochee River, quite lovely.
 The campground boat ramp on Silver Lake.
 Although the campground itself is quiet and spacious, we had to endure the loud airboat and jet ski noise from the lake one evening.
 We hear weekends can be brutal in that regard.
 There are many hiking trails, including the Florida National Scenic Trail in the Withlacoochee Forest.
 Somewhere on our hike, we stumbled onto Hog Heaven.
 You take the high road and I’ll take the low road.
 Low water trail was quite dry when we were there.
 The largest cypress tree I have ever seen.
 Hollow inside, it is as large as a 3-person tent with an opening the size of a tent door.
 I would have gone inside but I didn’t want to disturb the spiders.
 Oak trees and saw palmetto, classic Florida forest.
 Makes you wonder how this happened.
 On the low water trail, we walked high and dry through cypress forests that will eventually refill with water as the wet season progresses.
 We walked into Crooked Creek Campground to see the Withlacoochee River.
 Only one campsite was occupied and it was the one with this view.
 The Withlacoochee is an alluvial stream, one of a few in Florida.
 ‘Alluvial’ means the river is constantly being reshaped from the movement of sediment that is at the mercy of water current and levels.
 The 141-mile river flows west by northwest, eventually into the Gulf of Mexico.
 I cannot get enough of those cypress trees.
 The Withlacoochee River is a popular paddling destination.
 The Withlacoochee State Forest is the third largest state forest in Florida.
 Given its ever changing nature, the Withlacoochee River is also called Crooked River.